How you prevent and handle trademark theft could greatly impact the sustainability of your business. Find out more about these types of situations.

 4. Keep yourself alert: While maintaining an active presence, you must keep an eye on social media, search engines, and local channels for any potential infringements.

 5. Consult legal experts: The role of the legal experts is not limited to registering, managing, and monitoring your brand.
-While trademark lawyers help you protect your brand identity, intellectual property litigation lawyers help you protect your ideas in fields like academia, medical, and retail.
+While trademark lawyers help you protect your brand identity, Philadelphia intellectual property litigation lawyers help you protect your ideas in fields like academia, medical, and retail.
 They also assist in developing and shaping the ideas.

 How to Handle Trademark Theft